zjw49246/production-stack/tutorials/00-a-install-multinode-kubernetes-env.md

    ```

 4. **Explanation:**
-   - Downloads, installs and configures v1.32 version of cri-o container runtime for your Kubernetes cluster.

-5. **Explanation:**
    This script downloads v1.32 version of [`cri-0`](https://github.com/cri-o/packaging/blob/main/README.md#distributions-using-deb-packages), one of container runtimes for Kubernetes for managing pods on your cluster.

-6. Repeat steps 1 to 2 on your other bare-metal server, which will serve as a worker node.
+5. Repeat steps 1 to 2 on your other bare-metal server, which will serve as a worker node.

 ### Step 3: Setting up a control plane node